5 Edible Seeds and Their Incredible Properties

 Sunflower seeds contain about 36% oil and 23% protein.
-They’re a source of vitamins E, B1, B2 and B3.
+They’re sources of vitamins E, B1, B2, and B3.
 In addition, they also contain minerals like potassium, iron, magnesium, and phosphorus.

 2. Pumpkin seeds

 Pumpkin seeds are a great source of protein.
-Afer all, just 100 g provides about 54% of our daily value!
+After all, just 100 g provides about 54% of the recommended daily allowance.

 They also contain essential fatty acids (omega-3 and omega-6) that help to decrease cholesterol levels and help circulatory functions work correctly.